We have 48, 49% of Americans on food stamps, or is it 49 million on food stamps?

 He was talking about health care.

-He said that Obama should honor his commitment to people who've lost their health care or are losing their health care under the President's law, even if it means changing the law.
+He said that Obama should honor his commitment to people who've lost their health care or are losing their health care under the president's law, even if it means changing the law.

-Does the President agree with Clinton's comment?
+Does the president agree with Clinton's comment?

-The President has tasked his team with looking at a range of options, as he said, to make sure that nobody is put in a position where their plans have been canceled and they can't afford a better plan, even though they'd like to have a better plan.
+The president has tasked his team with looking at a range of options, as he said, to make sure that nobody is put in a position where their plans have been canceled and they can't afford a better plan, even though they'd like to have a better plan.

 It sounds like they're going to give everybody who's been canceled a subsidy.

-That that's that's where they're headed.
+That's where they're headed.

-Because Obama does not want this repealed.
+And you wait because Obama does not want this repealed.

-He's not gonna sit there for that.
+He's not going to sit there for that.

 So what they'll come up with is a taxpayer subsidy in order to buy off these people before 2014.

-He'll call a national address and if you've been kids, if you lost your insurance and the plant did you won't.
+He'll call a national address and say, if you've been canceled, if you lost your insurance and the plant that you want is better, but you can't afford it, then we'll subsidize that new plan for you.

 He doesn't want people put in a position where they can't afford a better plan.